MrAprksn/common/cv/cv.md

 ##### Fyber GmbH

-- Working as part of a team to break up a monolithic Rails application in to smaller microservices, containerising them, and moving them to AWS.
+- Worked as part of a team to break up a monolithic Rails application in to smaller microservices, containerised them, and moved them to AWS ECS.
 - Leading a large scale cost saving project - A migration to Spotinst.
   (50.000$ to 6.000$ per month)
-- Building cloud architecture using an Infrastructure-as-code approach.
-- 0-provisioning used where possible.
+- Builded AWS cloud environment with Hashicorp Terraform.
-- Responsible for maintaining the legacy data center.
+- Was responsible for maintaining the legacy data center.

 #### Senior DevOps engineer